micked99/ICT-wspr-180-4x-the-power-output/README.md

 PCB have been altered and the clk1 have been routed to the pcb

-The original ict fw works on this pcb as only difference is the extra clk line
+My original ict fw works on this pcb as only difference is the extra clk line